Embolden is South Australia’s peak body for specialist domestic, family and sexual violence services

 - Lobby and advocate for the right of women, children and all people to respect, safety and self-determination

-- represent and support all SA specialist domestic, family and sexual violence (DFSV) services independently and drive the development of the sector
+- Represent and support all SA specialist domestic, family and sexual violence (DFSV) services independently and drive the development of the sector

-- make representations to government on legislation, policy and service responses, informed by lived experience and evidence from research and practice
+- Make representations to government on legislation, policy and service responses, informed by lived experience and evidence from research and practice

-- partner and collaborate with government and non-government organisations on initiatives to address domestic, family and sexual violence
+- Partner and collaborate with government and non-government organisations on initiatives to address DFSV

-- represent the South Australian specialist DFSV sector in national contexts
+- Represent the South Australian specialist DFSV sector in national contexts

-- coordinate events and activities to drive improved community understanding of, and attitudes to, gender-based violence.
+- Coordinate events and activities to drive improved community understanding of, and attitudes to, gender-based violence.

 Our vision